-Buse Eylul Oruc Aglar is a third-year Ph.D. student in Operations Research at the H. Milton Stewart School of Industrial and Systems Engineering at the Georgia Institute of Technology.
+Buse Eylul Oruc Aglar is a fifth-year Ph.D. student in Operations Research at the H. Milton Stewart School of Industrial and Systems Engineering at the Georgia Institute of Technology.
 She received a B.S. in Industrial Engineering from Bilkent University in 2016 and an M.S. in Industrial Engineering in 2018 with her thesis on post-disaster damage assessment efforts.

 Her interests lie in the applications of operation research techniques to problems with a societal impact, in particular, decision-making in healthcare, disaster preparedness, response, and recovery, supply chain management, and logistics/transportation.
 Her recent research has focused on Cardiac Intensive Care Unit acuity predictions; infectious disease modeling and evaluating the impact of interventions; disaster preparedness and response; post-disaster debris management.